Miami Violent Crime Lawyer

 Premeditated murder and felony murder are 1st degree offenses, and in Florida carry the death penalty or life in prison without parole.
 2nd degree murder is one committed as an accomplice to a felony murder or in killing someone with a depraved mind.
 Prison sentences can range from 16 ¾ years to life and $10,000 in fines.
 The unintentional killing of another during a non-violent felony is a 3rd degree felony offense, and can result in 10 ¾ to 15 years in prison and up to $10,000 in fines.

 No two situations are identical, and you may have many different defense options when challenging your prosecution.
 Some of the most common include:

 - Intent is always a necessary element to prove the commission of a violent crime.
 If prosecutors cannot prove the requisite intent by the accused, the charges will not stand.

 - Defendants may be able to argue that the violent act was indeed committed but in the context of an emergency situation to prevent injury to or death of the accused or of another person.
 In these circumstances, a violent act may in fact be justified.

 - One can also argue self-defense if they can demonstrate they reasonably believed that someone was attacking them and likely to seriously injure or kill them, leaving the defendant with no choice but to respond with force of their own, either deadly or non-deadly.

 - In some circumstances, the accused may have a justification for using violence to defend their own home or vehicle from an attacker.

-Experienced Miami Violent Crime Defense Attorneys
+Experienced Miami Violent Crime Lawyers

 If you have been accused of a violent crime, you need to know your options and you need a vigorous defense.
-Contact Fatzan & Faccidomo LLC to determine what options you have and speak to an experienced Miami violent crimes attorney who can help you.
+Contact Fatzan & Faccidomo LLC to determine what options you have and speak to an experienced Miami violent crimes lawyer who can help you.